 Up to 15 points is possible.
-A minimum of 10 points in this section in order to meet threshold.
-This section gives the applicant an opportunity to describe the citizen participation process that helped to determine the needs in the community.
+A minimum of 5 points is required in this section in order to meet threshold.
+This section gives the applicant an opportunity to describe the citizen participation process that helped to determine the needs in the community, and how citizens were afforded the opportunity to participate in the assessment of the identified local need for the project.
 The application narrative must address the following.

 - a) Did the community's citizens have an active role in determining the needs identified in the Need & Extent of the Problem section above?
-If so, describe the process i.e. a community needs assessment, community needs survey, public meetings to discuss outcomes, complaints in regard to the problems (for example, potholes, etc.).
-Include dates of each activity. - b) Has the community developed a priority list using needs assessment, survey, public meetings, etc.? (yes or no) - c) Provide a record of conducting other community, housing and economic development efforts with significant citizen involvement within the last 3-5 years that address items on the community's priority list as well as other efforts for example, a comprehensive plan, housing study, a capital improvement plan, LB840, a business retention and expansion survey, or other fundraising efforts.
+If so, describe the process i.e. a community needs assessment, community needs survey, public meetings to discuss needs and/or outcomes, complaints in regard to the problems (for example, potholes, etc.).
+Include dates of each activity. - b) Has the community developed a priority list using needs assessment, survey, public meetings, a 1 and 5 year Action Plan, etc.? (yes or no).
+Describe. - c) Provide a record of conducting other community, housing and economic development efforts with significant citizen involvement within the last 3-5 years that address items on the community's priority list as well as other efforts - for example, a comprehensive plan, housing study, a capital improvement plan, LB840, a business retention and expansion survey, or other fundraising efforts.

-- 0 9 points: Inadequately defined, below average - 10 12 points: Reasonably defined, average compared to other applicants - 13 15 points: Well defined, above average
+- 0 4 points: Inadequately defined, below average - 5-10 points: Reasonably defined, average compared to other applicants - 11-15 points: Well defined, above average